Herod Antipas: Marriage to Herodias

 Early in his reign, Antipas had married Phasa'el, the daughter of King Aretas IV of Nabatea.
 However, on a visit to Rome he stayed with his half-brother Herod II and there he fell in love with his wife, Herodias, granddaughter of Herod the Great and Mariamne I, and the two agreed to marry after Herod Antipas had divorced his wife.
 Phasa'el learned of the plan and asked permission to travel to the frontier fortress of Machaerus, whence Nabatean forces escorted her to her father.
 With his daughter safe in his custody, Aretas declared war on Herod.
 Josephus states that Aretas was joined in this war by "fugitives from the tetrarchy of Phillip", whereas Moses of Chorene states that Aretas was joined by the Edessan army.
 It is said that the joint Petra-Edessan army prevailed over the forces of Herod Antipas.

 It is generally agreed that the war, in which Herod was defeated, occurred in 36, a year before the death of Tiberius.
-A point of contention today is how long before Fis early 30s (as indicated by the Gospel of Luke).